Interested in attending college? Don’t have your high school diploma? You could still qualify as a mature student, learn more!

 The best place to begin is Ontario Colleges where you will find information on colleges, programs and courses, the application process, important dates, financial assistance and mature students.

-Note: International students applying from outside Canada must have the equivalent of an Ontario Secondary School Diploma and cannot apply as mature students.
+Note: International students must have the equivalent of an Ontario Secondary School Diploma and cannot apply as mature students.
 International student inquiries should be directed to the International office.